ztyyLV/web-twain-docs/indepth/faqs/develop/where-can-i-get-the-webtwain-instances.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop Where Can I Get The WebTWAIN Instance(s)
+title: Where Can I Get The WebTWAIN Instance(s)
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: Where Can I Get The WebTWAIN Instance(s)
-description: Dynamic Web TWAIN SDK Documentation FAQs Where Can I Get The WebTWAIN Instance(s)
+description: Where Can I Get The WebTWAIN Instance(s)
 ---

-# Develop
+# Development

 ## Where Can I Get The WebTWAIN Instance(s)?